WaniKani/WanaKana/README.md

   // Convert katakana to uppercase when using toRomaji()
   upcaseKatakana: false,
   // Convert characters from a text input while being typed.
-  IMEMode: false,
+  IMEMode: false, // alternatives are: true, 'toHiragana', 'toKatakana' }
-}

 /*** DOM HELPERS ***/
-// Automatically converts to kana using an eventListener on input
+// Automatically converts text using an eventListener on input
-// Uses { IMEMode:true } by default (first example on the demo page)
+// bind() uses { IMEMode: true } with toKana() by default
+// Can also explicitly set IMEMode to one of: 'toHiragana', 'toKatakana'
-wanakana.bind(domElement [, options]);
+// on order to enforce conversion type. wanakana.bind(domElement [, options]);

 // Removes event listener